 Biwako Lake Biwa, Japan's biggest lake, offers different types of enjoyment depending on the purpose of the visit.
 The assortment includes dynamic lake leisure activities, exploration of tradition and historical sites, and enjoyment of distinctive fish dishes and lake-related arts.
-The centers of tourism in Shiga Prefecture are all concentrated along the banks of Lake Biwa.
+The centers of tourism in Shiga Prefecture are all ated along the banks of Lake Biwa.

 2 Otsu Port The port is the terminal for cruises on the lake by the Michigan and other ships.
-It also offers trips on cruise ships and high-speed boats to the three islands in Lake Biwa: Chikubushima, regarded as a sacred isle; Takeshima, whose entire area is a temple precinct; and Okishima, which is a thriving fishing grounds.
+It also offers trips on cruise ships and high-speed boats to the three islands in Lake Biwa: Chikubushima, regarded as a sacred isle; Takeshima, whose entire area is a temple precinct; and Okishima, which is a thriving

 Michigan Cruise Courses to choose from

-Enjoy a leisurely meal and show on the 80-minute
+Enjoy a leisurely meal and show on the 90-minute

-Michigan 80
+Michigan 90

 Enjoy a lighter excursion around the lake on the 60-munite

 Michigan 60

-Enjoy the night view, evening meal and a show on the 150-munite
+Enjoy the night view, evening meal and a show on the 90-munite

 Michigan Night

-3 Biwako Otsukan This cultural facility is housed in the main building of the old Lake Biwa Hotel, which was built in 1934 and was the first hotel for international route, which was outle in 1954 and was the "guest house of lake country," the elegant edifice won the favor of many distinguished visitors from inside and outside Japan.
-It contains a restaurant, cafe, gallery, exhibition room, and other facilities.
-Visitors also love its charming English-style garden.
-1 Yase Momiji-no Komichi This pathway unfolds beside Cable Yase Station.
+Yase Momiji-no Komichi This pathway unfolds beside Cable Yase Station.
 As might be gathered from the name, which means "a little trail through maple leaves," it is a perfect choice for admiring the breathtaking colors of the foliage there in fall.
-In summer, on the other hand, strollers refresh themselves by walking under the vivid green leaves.
+In summer, or the other hand, strollers refresh themselves by walking under